Active Directory Pentesting

 Microsoft Management Console (mmc)

-To setup the AD, follow this instructions:
+To setup AD, follow this instructions:

 1. Right-click on the Windows icon.